Alex-Mario/HOUSING-ML/README.md

 ## FEATURE DESCRIPTION
 Data Dictionary:

-price: Price of the Houses
+price: Price of the Houses<br>
-area:Area of a House
+area:Area of a House<br>
-bedprice: Number of House Bedprice
+bedprice: Number of House Bedprice<br>
-bathprice: Number if Bathprice
+bathprice: Number if Bathprice<br>
-stories: Number of House Stories
+stories: Number of House Stories<br>
-mainroad: Wether connected to Main Road
+mainroad: Wether connected to Main Road<br>
-guestroom: Wether has a guest room
+guestroom: Wether has a guest room<br>
-basement: Wether has a basement
+basement: Wether has a basement<br>
-hotwaterheating: Wether has a hotwater heater
+hotwaterheating: Wether has a hotwater heater<br>
-airconditioning: Wether has an airconditioning
+airconditioning: Wether has an airconditioning<br>
-parking: Number of House Parkings
+parking: Number of House Parkings<br>
-prefarea: Prefarea of the House
+prefarea: Prefarea of the House<br>
-furnishingstatus: Furnishing status of the House
+furnishingstatus: Furnishing status of the House<br>